Founder Between FuckUp-Nights and Anonymous Bankruptcy

-For those who want to take the step must often feel like a nerd: "What, you want to give up the secure job for an uncertain existence?"
-Or "The competition is far too big, you can never do it!"
-Are only two of many prejudices that greet many founders from the circle of family, friends, and acquaintances, as soon as they timidly come out with their plan.
+Because if you want to take the step, you often have to feel like a nerd: "What, you want to give up a secure job for an insecure existence?" or "The competition is too big, you can never do it!" are just two of many prejudices that many founders from the circle of family, friends and acquaintances echo as soon as they hesitantly come out with their plan.

 Germany is hostile to foundations